Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ## Cleanup the resources in Azure

 You can delete all the resources this project created in Azure, by running the command `azd down`.
+Alternatively, you can delete the resource group, which has the azd environment's name by default.